KOEGlike/ArduinoButton/README.md

 # AsyncButton

-an "async" button library for arduino and alike
+This button library can handle short, long, and multiple presses.
+It doesn't use delays so it doesn't interrupt any other action.